kamilazdybal/ulb-atm-phd/README.md

 # Contact

-If you wish, contact me via e-mail: kamila.zdybal@ulb.ac.be
+Please feel free to contact me with any suggestions, corrections or comments via e-mail: kamila.zdybal@ulb.ac.be